Science Bar: “Microbes: Friends or Foes?”

 Thursday, June 15, 2017, from 8:30 p.m. to 10:00 p.m.

-Microbes are the main colonizers of our planet.
-One kilogram of our body is composed of one hundred trillion microbial cells, and without these living organisms invisible to the naked eye, we could not survive.
+Microbes are the primary colonizers of our planet.
+One kilogram of our body consists of one hundred trillion microbial cells, and without these living organisms—invisible to the naked eye—we could not survive.

-Microbes live in the air, soil, and water, and are present in all living beings because their ability to adapt is limitless.
-Unfairly associated with unsanitary conditions, disease, and even death, microbes awaken in us an ancestral fear of major epidemics.
-However, they are most often our allies, as their benefits are countless, while others can indeed be fatal to us.
+Microbes thrive in the air, soil, and water, and are present in all living things because their ability to adapt is limitless.
+Unfairly associated with unsanitary conditions, disease, and even death, microbes awaken in us an ancestral fear: that of major epidemics.
+Yet they are most often our allies, as their benefits are countless, while others can indeed be fatal to us.

-This evening debate will be moderated by three researchers:
+This discussion evening will be led by three researchers:

 • Samuel Alizon, CNRS research fellow, MIVEGEC laboratory (Infectious Diseases and Vectors: Ecology, Genetics, Evolution, and Control);

-• Léon Dirick, CNRS research fellow, plant biochemistry and molecular physiology laboratory;
+• Léon Dirick, CNRS research fellow, Laboratory of Plant Biochemistry and Molecular Physiology;

-• Eric Giraud, Director of Research at IRD, Tropical and Mediterranean Symbiosis Laboratory.
+• Eric Giraud, Research Director at the IRD, Laboratory of Tropical and Mediterranean Symbiosis.

 Learn more about the Science Bar